Updated: 7 days ago

-It is not the safest: gas leaks are discarded, but the plate burns while it is active and also for a while after it has been turned off.
+It is not the safest: gas leaks are discarded, but the plate burns while active and also for a while after being turned off.

-If there are children nearby, it is prudent to use the safety measures that most models incorporate (controls that can be locked, alarm lights that remain lit while the board is hot).
+If children are nearby, it is prudent to use the safety measures that most models incorporate (controls that can be locked and alarm lights that remain lit while the board is hot).

 "The ceramic hob is for people who don't get complicated and understand cooking as a simple and functional activity."

-There is no doubt that a gas cooker is the only one of the three options that allow cooking with fire, as it was done for centuries and since the beginning of time.
+There is no doubt that a gas cooker is the only one of the three options that allow cooking with fire, as it has been for centuries and since the beginning of time.